MinMile Plan | User Documentation

 Once you’ve saved your shift pattern, an empty pattern entry will be created in the Shift Patterns List view.
 This means that the pattern is not yet active and requires vehicle assignment.

-In the vehicle assignment screen, you can assign multiple vehicles to the same pattern.
-You can also differentiate every assignment by the start and end dates, driver, start and end location.
+In the vehicle assignment modal, you will see all vehicles assigned to your specified depot and will be able to assign multiple vehicles to the selected shift pattern at the same time.
+You can differentiate every assignment based on the start and end dates and drivers as you require.

 For example, if your fleet usually consists of 10 vehicles, you may want to prepare for Black Friday week by adding two additional vehicles for a fixed 7-day period.